Mschmidt19/shopify_app_ecd/README.md

 ```

 ## Thought process
 I wanted to ensure this app can be tested properly.
 In order to do this I focused on a few main points other than solving the tasks given.
+I also made my app an embedded app so that it can be accessed directly from the Shopify Admin panel.
 Once all tasks were accomplished, I ensured that clicking the 'Save all product to database' button will first check if that product is already present in the database.
 Once that was complete, I realized that additional variants could have been added to an existing product so I added an extra check to ensure these new variants will be added despite the product already existing.
 Lastly, I wanted the user to be able to delete the products from the database themselves so that the list of items won't get overly long when testing.
 This allows a user to wipe any existing data before trying it with their own app.
 This app is a proof of concept and would not be viable for public use due to using a shared Heroku database rather than a local database specific to each user

 ## How To Use